Theprocyon/MDR_UART_Jetson/README.md

 WE CANNOT PROMISE NORMAL OPERATION AND THIS CAN MAY HARM YOUR DEVICE.

 2020-12-26 UART.h UART.cpp
-UART Rx Tx communication library released.(between JetsonNANO and MD750T)
+UART Rx Tx communication library commited. (between JetsonNANO and MD750T)